MimiOnuoha/Philosophy-of-Data/README.md

 [start thinking of final project ideas]

 **Week Twelve: November 28**
-*Transparency  & Obfuscation*
+*Transparency , Obfuscation and missing data*
 Who does transparency benefit?
 Who does obfuscation benefit?
+What is it that we do not, and cannot, collect?

 **Week Thirteen: December 5**